nicholasgonzalez1/portfolio/README.md

 ## [Flight Scheduling Dashboard](https://github.com/nicholasgonzalez1/Flight_Scheduling_Dashboard)
 **Jan.
 2020 - Apr.
 2020**
 Designed a Gantt Chart styled user interface in order to efficiently schedule incoming flights for Orlando International Airport (MCO).
 Also used historical flight to implement a simple probabilistic algorithm to predict whether a flight would be delayed and by how much.
-Due to the subject material of the course (Spreadsheet Decision Support Systems), all work was asked to be done using Excel and VBA.
+Due to the subject material of the course (Spreadsheet Decision Support Systems), all work was asked to be done using Excel and VBA.<br><br>
 <kbd>
 <img src="https://github.com/nicholasgonzalez1/Flight_Scheduling_Dashboard/blob/main/images/gui_screen.JPG?raw=true" width="600">
 </kbd>